 Privacy Policy

 Your privacy is important to us.
-This General Privacy Notice (“Notice”) describes the information Further by HealthEquity, Inc. ("we", "our", “us”) collects when interacting with you in connection with our products and services (such as health savings accounts and various employer sponsored plans and programs, each an “Account” and collectively, “Services”), or employment opportunities.
+This General Privacy Notice (“Notice”) describes the information HealthEquity, Inc. ("HealthEquity", "we", "our", “us”) collects when interacting with you in connection with our products and services (such as health savings accounts and various employer sponsored plans and programs, each an “Account” and collectively, “Services”), or employment opportunities.
 This Notice also describes how our website and mobile application may collect information from you.

 We encourage you to review our other applicable product, state, and regulatory notices provided through the Quick Links to the left.
 Please read those notices to understand how they apply to you and the Services.
 You can view the privacy practices applicable to specific types of information and to our different Services, and how we use personal information to conduct our business.